expert26111/DockerSwarm/README.md

 After executing *Command 2* one sees: `Swarm active`

 So it was so easy to create your manager, the one that will orchestrate your docker containers(also known as tasks).
-Lets join another node to the swarm.<sup>4</sup>
+Let's join another node to the swarm.<sup>4</sup>

-**3.** `docker swarm join  --token “token goes here” ipadderess` *//Command 3*
+**3.** `docker swarm join  --token “token goes here” ipaddress` *//Command 3*

 Because to spin a container is only possible from a manager.
 So  in order to that: